This page is sponsored by:

 Late 1930s beefcake photos of John Payne

-As for his personal life, Payne married actress Anne Shirley in 1937; the couple had a daughter, actress Julie Payne, before divorcing in 1943.
-The next year, he married actress Gloria Dehaven.
-This couple had two children, but the union ended in 1950.
-By 1953, Payne married socialite Sandy Crowell, which proved to be lasting.
+As for his personal life, Payne married actress Anne Shirley in 1937; the couple had a daughter, actress Julie Payne (1940–2019), before divorcing in 1943.
+The next year, he married actress Gloria DeHaven.
+This couple had a daughter and a son, but the union ended in 1950.
+In September 1953, Payne married socialite Sandy Crowell Curtis, whose first husband was actor Alan Curtis, and this marriage lasted until his death.

 the films of john payne